The insider problem in the trinomial model: a discrete-time jump process approach: Insider vs agent: the rewards of extra information

-In this subsection, we solve the utility optimization problem \eqref{optTerIns_eq} for the insider.
-As explained above, and since similar arguments hold in the frame of the insider, the optimal strategy for the insider is the same than that obtained in the binomial model.
-Thus we can derive $\Phi_t^{\G,u}(x)$ ($t\in\Tetc$) from
+In this subsection, we address the utility optimization problem \eqref{optTerIns_eq} for the insider.
+As mentioned earlier, since similar arguments apply in the context of the insider, the optimal strategy for the insider in the jump-binomial model is the same as the one obtained in the binomial model.
+Thus we can derive $\Phi_t^{\G,u}(x)$ ($t\in\id{1}{T-1}$) from the problem

+However, contrary to agent's paradigm, the set of $\G$-martingale measures equivalent to $\gPb$ on $\id{1}{T-1}$ is not reduced to a single element.
+To solve \eqref{opt_Bi_ins_eq} we are led to consider its dual problem $\Psi_t^{\Bi,\G,u}(y)$ defined by